Exec producers: Brian Grazer, Joel Surnow, Bob Cochran, Howard Gordon, Evan Katz, Kiefer Sutherland

 Maybe not: Being a procedural might hurt its chances a bit.
 And the fact that Laurie couldn’t crack the top five drama actors might have some underlying meaning as well.

 Quote: “I will not consider this show successful until it is being watched by every man, woman and child in this country (which I dearly love) and until we have won Emmys in all 7,000 categories (I may be wrong on the exact numbers there),” says Shore.
-The Sopranos

 Exec producers: David Chase, Brad Grey, Ilene S. Landress, Terence Winter